 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict Author-level access to trusted users only and monitor for suspicious file deletion activity.
+Until an official fix is released, restrict Author-level access to trusted users only and monitor for suspicious activity related to media file deletions.
+Consider implementing additional access controls or file integrity monitoring to detect unauthorized deletions.
 Avoid granting Author or higher privileges to untrusted users.
-No official patch or temporary fix has been provided as of the current information.

 CVE-2026-2028: CWE-639 Authorization Bypass Through User-Controlled Key in ckp267 MaxiBlocks Builder | 17,000+ Design Assets, Patterns, Icons & Starter Sites